Chuck McPherson, Partner

-Community Involvement: Greater Bay Area Make-A-Wish Foundation, Los Cien Sonoma County, Sonoma State University Alumni Association
+Community Involvement: Greater Bay Area Make-A-Wish Foundation, Los Cien Sonoma County, Latino Service Providers, Sonoma State University Alumni Association

 Susana M. Morales, Organizational Development Consultant

 Susana is a seasoned facilitator and transformative evaluator and researcher.
 She is trained in a multitude of techniques to authentically engage and facilitate constructive and productive conversations, and she has in-depth experience in both quantitative and qualitative data collection methods and data analysis.
 Susana has consulted and worked extensively with non-profits and state and local governmental agencies in the Bay Area, the Central Valley and Las Vegas.
 She has particular expertise in workforce development, education, community participatory planning and research, community economic development, community health and youth development.
 Susana is also a Lecturer at the Department of Kinesiology at San Jose State University and the Department of Public Health at Sacramento State University.

 A native Spanish speaker, Susana was born in rural Mexico and grew up in East Oakland.
 Her background has given her a deep understanding of communities of color and historically disadvantaged populations.
 Susana strongly believes in lifting up the collective voice in order to create and nurture healthy, sustainable, equitable communities.
 She earned undergraduate degrees in anthropology and psychology from UC Berkeley and a master’s degree in gerontology from San Francisco State University.

 Teri Lohrmann, Office Manager

-Teri’s warm and welcoming smile is the first to greet you when you visit our Santa Rosa office.
+Teri’s is our office manager extraordinaire.
 Drawing on 30 years of combined human resources, facility management and office administration experience, Teri has been keeping Leap’s projects on time, on budget and on target since 2011.
 She began her career with Bank of America in 1984 and has served as a benefits administrator, executive assistant, office manager, project coordinator, insurance chiropractic assistant and property manager.
 She worked for Kendall-Jackson for eleven years in Human Resources and Administrative Services before moving to Medtronic and L-3 Communications as project coordinator in human resources recruiting as well as learning and development.